“If you care and support your staff properly, they can then care and support your clients properly. They can’t give what they don’t have!”

 • How trauma impacts professionals

-At an organisational level for managers, leaders and boards, topics include:
+At an organisational level for managers, leaders and boards:

 • Trauma informed management and leadership